AlfinIndrawan/AlfinIndrawan/README.md

 ## My Personal Stuffs

 * ❤️ I love Reading books and articles.
 Every day i read latest technology AR , Apple, Javascript on Medium , Reddit & Macrumors.
 While i'm learning using books because how easy to relearn than videos ( Sometimes i use videos if difficult to understand)
 * 🔭 I’m currently learning on [hackingwithswift.com](https://www.hackingwithswift.com).
 A great site for learning swift development!<br/>
+* 📈 I'm obsessed with data & metrics related to performance.
-* 📫 How to reach me: [alfinindrawan@alfindeveloper.com](mailto:alfinindrawan@alfindeveloper.com)
+* 📩 How to reach me: [alfinindrawan@alfindeveloper.com](mailto:alfinindrawan@alfindeveloper.com)
 * 📝 See my Linkedin [Here](https://www.linkedin.com/in/alfinindrawan/).
 * 🌐 See my Website [Here](https://www.alfindeveleoper.com/) (in Production).
 * 😬 Don't misunderstand me as Apple fanboy hehe.
 I want to become Apple Developer because how small its developer and big potential in Apple Ecosystem.
 I will use other tools if i want to